leomakino/learn-data-engineer-topics/PySpark/02 - Big Data Fundamentals with PySpark/course_notes.md

 - Lambda functions are anonymous functions in Python
 - Very powerful and used in Python.
 Quite efficient with ```map()``` and ```filter```()
 - Lambda functions create functions to be called later similar to ```def```
-- It returns the functions instead of assigning it to a namew.
+- It returns the functions instead of assigning it to a name.
 It returns functions without any name (i.e. anonymous)
 - In practice, they are used as a way to inline a function definition or to defer execution of a code

 Lambda function syntax